v1.0.0 · Open Source · MIT License

 40+ Unit Tests

-Full pytest test suite covering all modules — no real API keys needed.
-GitHub Actions CI runs across Python 3.10/3.11/3.12.
+Full pytest suite covering all modules.
+No API keys needed.
+GitHub Actions CI runs across Python 3.10, 3.11, and 3.12.

 📤